Toast

 Actions

 Toasts can also contain a single action.
 These toasts won't auto-dismiss and don't have a backwards loading bar.
+These toasts can also include a close symbol.

-Actions can either be inline with the text or underneath if there’s no room for it to appear on a single line.
 Action text should describe what the link opens - avoid text such as “see more” or “click here”.

 Available platforms